 Dear Colleagues and Friends,

 On the research front, we have significantly expanded the breadth and depth of our research effort by recruiting outstanding faculty to the center and by reaching out to scientists with interest in aging and age-related diseases at Baylor College of Medicine and in the Texas Medical Center.
-At the educational level, we have trained countless research and clinical fellows through the Biology of Aging training grant, the Center of Excellence in Geriatrics and other programs.
+At the educational level, we have trained countless research and clinical fellows through the Center of Excellence in Geriatrics and other programs.
 Under the clinical leadership of Dr. George Taffet, our dedicated physicians have been providing superior services to senior citizens throughout the city of Houston.

-The past three plus years of directorship has been a rewarding experience for me because I have been blessed to have the unwavering support from the center’s faculty, staff and trainees.
+Since I was appointed as the director in 2010, I've enjoyed the unwavering support from the center’s faculty, staff and trainees.
 Our responsibility is more important than ever as we face an unprecedented explosion of the aging population along with age-associated conditions and diseases.

 As we go forward, I am confident that we can work together to continue expanding the HCOA’s legacy and fulfill the center’s multiple missions.
 My door will always be open, so will my ears.

 View an update of recent milestone events and accomplishments made by HCOA faculty that I presented to the center Sept.
 14, 2016.

 Hui Zheng, Ph.D.

 Director, Huffington Center on Aging